Skip to main content

 Push notifications

-If using the firebase_messaging package, push notifications received by your app can be automatically captured by Embrace.
-This behavior is disabled by default; it must be configured separately for the Embrace Android SDK and the Embrace iOS SDK.
+If you use the firebase_messaging package, Embrace can automatically capture push notifications received by your app.
+This behavior is disabled by default and must be configured separately for the Embrace Android SDK and the Embrace iOS SDK.

 Android configuration

-To enable the push notifications capture, you must set instrumentFirebaseMessaging to true in the app/build.gradle file of your Android project.
+To enable push notifications capture, set firebasePushNotificationsEnabled to true in the app/build.gradle file of your Android project:

 }